 It is the worship of heroes.

-An infant mind dreams of becoming a hero, and looks to the hero for guidance.
-But anyone seeking guidance from me will only receive this admonition: do nothing to be noticed, but serve God quietly and in secret.
-Go out into the wilderness, live among the homesteaders, find a wife and raise children who honor God.
-Last of all, remember that nothing is worth the loss of a father’s love.
+An infant mind dreams of becoming a hero and looks to the hero for guidance.
+But anyone seeking guidance from me will only receive this admonition: do nothing to be noticed but serve God quietly and in secret.
+Go out into the wilderness, live among the homesteaders, find a wife, and raise children who honor God.
+Last of all, remember that nothing is worth losing a father’s love.
 Nothing.
 The price of slaying giants has turned out to be more than I could ever hope to pay.

 The pistol grew heavy in my hand; I followed him with the nose of the barrel as he stepped into the cave and moved toward the rightmost wall.
 Resting his forehead against the rock, he unbuttoned his trousers and began to urinate, his water spattering the dirt.
 He truly believed himself to be alone.

 Pushing out into the heat, I saw him at the bottom of the slope.
-He was heading for the spring situated at the canyon’s lowest point, and with each stride a heap of dust swirled about his ankles.
+He was heading for the spring at the canyon’s lowest point, and with each stride, a heap of dust swirled about his ankles.

-He turned and at the same time reached for the pistol at his hip, but his foot struck a small boulder and he fell backward into the dirt.
-I heard him curse as I sprinted down the slope—he tried to level the pistol again but I kicked it out of his hand and struck him in the jaw.
-His other hand reached for the knife but I stepped on the wrist, pressing it into the dirt.
-Just enough force keep it down without snapping the bone.
+He turned and, at the same time, reached for the pistol at his hip, but his foot struck a small boulder, and he fell backward into the dirt.
+I heard him curse as I sprinted down the slope—he tried to level the pistol again, but I kicked it out of his hand and struck him in the jaw.
+His other hand reached for the knife, but I stepped on the wrist, pressing it into the dirt.
+Just enough force to keep it down without snapping the bone.
 He shouted again as I took the knife and tossed it to the rocks.
-Then I backed away two strides, drew my pistol and waited.
+Then I backed away two strides, drew my pistol, and waited.

 “What are you waiting for?” he said.

 I knelt so as to be level with him.
 “What evil have I done?”